July 20, 2022

 Because the developers are free in how they build the front end they can use the latest techniques.
 Take an example of the site you're on right now.
-Afosto.com is built with Strapi, a popular open source headless CMS.
+Afosto.com is built with Prismic, a popular headless CMS.
 This is where we manage our pages, blogs and menus.
-The site itself was created in GatsbyJS, a widely used Static Site Generator (SSG).
-The creators of Gatsby have combined all the modern techniques and best practices of the web into one platform.
+The site itself was created in Next.js a widely used React framework to build websites and applications.
+The creators of Next.js have combined all the modern techniques and best practices of the web into one platform.
 This allows you to create super fast websites that score high for pagespeed.
 If you test afosto.com with Lighthouse (the technique behind Google's Pagespeed Insights), you'll see that all the gauges are green. full report

-So since the content is separate from the site itself, we could also replace Gatsby for another platform.
-We at Afosto use ReactJS for the frontend, since GatsbyJS also uses this it was quick for us to learn.
+So since the content is separate from the site itself, we could also replace Next.js for another framework.
+We at Afosto use ReactJS for the frontend, since Next.js also uses this it was quick for us to learn.
 Another widely used framework is VueJS.
-For this there is also an SSG made called Gridsome.
+For this there is also an equivalent framework called Nuxt.
+There are even more similar options to choose from, like Remix, Astro and SvelteKit.
 So you have free choice in technology and CMS.

 The CMS is responsible for the content, but that's not enough for a webshop.
 Your products must also have a place (PIM), your customers must be registered (CRM) and a shopping cart must be maintained.
 Nowadays there are separate platforms created for each part that specialize in, for example, product management or order management.
 This gives you the freedom to choose the platform that best meets your needs.
 Many traditional e-commerce platforms offer everything in one, so-called monolith.
 In this, the front end and back end are intertwined.
 With headless, the front end only issues commands to the back end to update an order, for example.
 Read this blog to learn more about headless commerce.

-Afosto has its own CMS system along with a brand new order management system, warehouse management system and a fulfillment solution for managing and fulfilling your orders.
+Afosto has its own CMS system along with a brand new order management system and warehouse management system for managing and fulfilling your orders.
 This system is built on decades of experience in the rapidly developing world of E-commerce.
 Headless is a development of recent years that we follow closely and with which we are currently experimenting with some of our customers.
 Are you also curious about the possibilities of working with Afosto?
 Then check out the various possibilities on the site or request a demo!